 We turned away towards the east, and I caught one last glimpse of the Canol Road.
 It cut a slender thread of history across a wild and otherwise untouched place.
 It’s already disappearing from the land and from memory, and soon the only proof that it ever existed will be a dusty volume on a library shelf or a yellowed imprint in a fading photograph. *

-- This story was initially published in Outpost magazine 2007.
+- This was an original Outpost Expedition, and initially published in Outpost magazine.